Broken and brilliant. Scarred and strong. Flawed and FEARCE.

 I eventually became exhausted, uninspired, stuck and broke as f*ck.

-The stress of my life peaked my pre-existing anxiety and eventually compromised my immune system, my vocal ability and mental health.
+My anxiety peaked and eventually compromised my immune system, my vocal ability and mental health.

 It wasn’t until I lost my voice for close to a year that I decided to part company with the Grammy Award winning producer I was working with and file a release from my U.S. recording contract.